mrznur/FPL-Task-Repo/README.md

 - Static images go in `/assets` — Vite serves them as public files
 - All page copy is in `src/data/content.js`
-- Gotham font files need to be in `/Gotham` folder locally (not committed to git)
 - Deployed on Vercel — push to main and it builds automatically